grafana/k6-parser/README.md

 $ node parse.js my-archive.tar
 ```

 That's it!
-You should see something like this in the result.json file:
+You should see something like this in the result.json file available in the `parse_"id"` folder:
 ```json
 {
   "imports": [